-Advance Designation allows capable adult and emancipated minor applicants and beneficiaries of Social Security, Supplemental Security Income (SSI), and Special Veterans Benefits to choose one or more individuals who could potentially serve as their representative payee in the future, if the need arises.
+Advance Designation serves capable adult and emancipated minor applicants and beneficiaries of Social Security, Supplemental Security Income (SSI), and Special Veterans Benefits.
+It allows beneficiaries to choose one or more persons who could potentially serve as their representative payee in the future, if the need arises.
 By selecting a representative payee in advance, you'll have peace of mind knowing that someone you trust may be appointed to manage your benefits if needed.

-You can submit an Advance Designation request when filing a claim for benefits online using your personal my Social Security account, by telephone, or in-person.
+You can submit an Advance Designation request when filing a claim for benefits online using your personal my Social Security account or by telephone.